usertbera/enveye-mvp/README.md

 **EnvEye** is a smart debugging assistant for IT environments.
 It compares snapshots of system states (e.g., two VMs) and highlights key differences.
-Powered by **Google Gemini AI**, it explains issues and suggests fixes instantly.
+Powered by **OpenAI**, it explains issues and suggests fixes instantly.

 Built for developers, DevOps, and IT support teams — to accelerate troubleshooting and root cause analysis.